Jan-Kerschbaum/Parec/README.md

 ***
 ## 🛠️ Introduction <a name="introduction"></a>

 Parec is a web application that offers a comprehensive solution for knowledge discovery and research recommendations.
-By taking in a user query on a particular topic, it quickly generates a knowledge graph of related concepts and recommends the top cientific articles from the [arXiv](https://arxiv.org/) database to match the user's interests.
+By taking in a user query on a particular topic, it quickly generates a knowledge graph of related concepts and recommends the top scientific articles from the [arXiv](https://arxiv.org/) database to match the user's interests.
 Parec streamlines the process of finding relevant information and provides an innovative solution for researchers and students alike.

 The application consists of a backend and a frontend.
 The backend is responsible for retrieving data from [Elasticsearch](https://www.elastic.co/de/) and providing it to the frontend via a REST API.
 The frontend is a web application that allows users to search and view recommended articles.